austinginn/AM-WING/readme.md

 # Behringer WING USB Latency Tests

 ## Background
 The following latency tests were conducted after hearing a significant increase in round trip latency compared to what was reported in Live Professor.
-After taking latency measurements I discovered that real world round trip latency changed depending the USB Audio in/out selection on the WING.
+After taking latency measurements I discovered that real world round trip latency changed depending on the USB Audio in/out selection on the WING.
 The interesting part through all of this is that the reported round trip latency in Live Professor remained constant. ***As shown in the table below 32x32 was the best performing.***

 ## Latency Tests